What’s This HOPE Thing All About Anyway?

 I know that ending world hunger or even community hunger seems impossible, but actually there are many studies that say it is possible, and I know too that nothing is impossible with God!
 I believe that someday HOPE will be global vision, but for now I am thankful for family and friends like you that support the HOPE vision, so that I can do my part in continuing the family legacy

-Thanks to Havyn for the awesome shirt design, to Peace and Nia for their wonderful support through Song of our HOPE inaugural event in Indy a few years ago, and thanks to all who have given their support to HOPE events, both past and present.
+Thanks to Havyn for the awesome shirt design, to Peace and Nia for their wonderful support through song of our HOPE inaugural event in Indy a few years ago, and thanks to all who have given their support to HOPE events, both past and present by buying shirts, singing and volunteering.
 I look forward to God’s plans for this ministry.